-However, credit scores are not the sole factor in determining eligibility for Amazon business funding – the platform does require this information but each lender has different requirements with regards to loan disbursement.
+However, credit scores are not the sole factor in determining eligibility for Amazon business funding – the platform does require this information, but each lender has different requirements with regard to loan disbursement.
 They take into consideration certain factors like how much debt needs to be repaid relative to income, the reason behind lending funds, and upcoming plans for loan approval.

 Who can apply for this loan?

 Any start-up or newly emerged business with a decent credit history and good sales volume is eligible for this loan.